-When interpreting Genesis, we must first realize that it is primarily a narrative of stories about God intervening in history through Hebrew families to redeem His people from their fallen state.
+When interpreting Genesis, we must first realize that it is primarily a narrative of historical events in which God intervenes in history through Hebrew families to redeem His people from their fallen state.
 It is written primarily as narrative and, while it is historically accurate since it was recorded under divine inspiration, it is not intended to be an exhaustive historical record of all events.
-Therefore, we should let the narratives speak for themselves, and not get hung up on information which the author does not intend to convey (such as where Cain found a wife).
+Therefore, we should let the narratives speak for themselves, and not get hung up on information which the author does not intend to convey.
 Similarly, we should not attempt to add technical information to scientific issues.
 Moses simply writes what he observes using ordinary language.
 Regarding creation, he merely reports the facts, rather that attempting to explain every technical detail.
 We must also not fall into liberal philosophy that precludes the supernatural (or miracles) from the historical events.
 God exists, and is able to act as the ultimate cause of creation, and the immediate cause of specific events within history, including supernatural events.

 Genesis should also be interpreted as instructional literature that lays the foundation for the coming Law.
 It is highly probable that Moses was preparing his audience to receive God’s law and the fulfillment of the promises made to their forefathers.
 Unlike the Israelites, we have access to all of the Bible, but take away the book of Genesis and we’d have a difficult time understanding Scripture.
 How much harder would it be for Israel to receive the law with no previous revelation?